-- The Tour du Valat Estate itself, near the village of Le Sambuc (city of Arles, Bouches-du-Rhône), covers 2548 ha, including 1845 ha listed as a regional nature reserve, 715 ha of agricultural parcels and buildings, the Verdier marshes (find out more), the Petit Badon Estate, and the Commanderie dunes;
+- The Tour du Valat Estate itself, near the village of Le Sambuc (city of Arles, Bouches-du-Rhône), covers 2548 ha, including 1845 ha listed as a regional nature reserve, 715 ha of agricultural parcels and buildings, the Verdier marshes, the Petit Badon Estate, and the Commanderie dunes;

-- The Petit Saint-Jean Estate, situated in the part of the Camargue located in the Gard Department, covers 101 ha, and is about 30 kilometers further west, near the town of Saint-Laurent-d’Aigouze (find out more and see the downloadable map).
+- The Petit Saint-Jean Estate, situated in the part of the Camargue located in the Gard Department, covers 101 ha, and is about 30 kilometers further west, near the town of Saint-Laurent-d’Aigouze (see the downloadable map).

 THE TOUR DU VALAT ESTATE

 The Tour du Valat Estate itself covers 2548 ha, 1845 ha of which are listed as a regional nature reserve.

 Here you can find natural habitats that are typical of the Camargue, including rare and threatened habitats such as temporary marshes and fossil dunes, as well as large expanses of sansouires (halophilous steppes).

 The fauna and flora adapted to these habitats are remarkable, including 590 plant species (some twenty of which have protected status), over 300 bird species (out of a total of approximately 450 species in metropolitan France), and more than 1600 invertebrate species.

 The management principles practiced on the Estate consist in: